Security-Design-Comfort/VVALTZ-lsm/README.md

 # VVALTZ LSM
-A lightweight linux kernel module that provides low-level folder protection by deploying dynamic hooks at Ring 0 to stop unauthorized access, even from root users.
+A lightweight linux security module that provides low-level folder protection by deploying dynamic hooks at Ring 0 to stop unauthorized access, even from root users.

 ## Installation
 Git clone this repo and build your own module with Makefile